-There was a total of 1170 Transitional Education Course-Embedded Assessments of General Education Outcomes reported for 2016-17.
-The following table shows the assessment percentages for transitional mathematics courses, transitional language arts courses, and the aggregate for transitional education for outcomes 1, 2, and 3.
-Each outcome showed increases reflecting student learning across the curriculum when comparing pre-test performance to post-test performance.
-The aggregate percentage increases were 43.3 for Outcome 1, 39.1 for Outcome 2, and 35.8 for Outcome 3.
+There was a total of 1132 Transitional Education Course-Embedded Assessments of General Education Outcomes reported for 2017-18.
+The following table shows the assessment percentages for transitional mathematics courses, transitional language arts courses, learning strategies, and the aggregate for transitional education for outcomes 1, 2, 3, and 4.
+Each outcome showed increases reflecting student learning across the curriculum when comparing pretest performance to post-test performance.
+The aggregate percentage increases were 39 for Outcome 1, 47 for Outcome 2, 61 for Outcome 3, and 47 for Outcome 4.